Help us help you keep access to records.

 Who are we?
 People need open access to records for so many reasons: military repatriation cases, health family histories, probate and inheritance cases, press investigations, legal research, genealogy, guardianships, and historical research, to name but a few.
 We have a right to access public records!

 MGC receives support from both organizations and individuals.
-See a list of our current organizational members here.
+See a list of our current organizational supporters here.
 Won't you consider lending us your support, too?
-Our lowest level of support is only $10 per year, and gets you a discount to our Annual Seminar.
+Our basic level is only $10 per year, and gets you a discount to our Seminar.

 The MGC Board of Officers and Directors is run entirely by volunteers.
 We are always looking for help, and joining our team is a great way to learn about the genealogical community, conference planning, and of course, legislation.
 The pay is lousy, but the rewards are so satisfyingll!
 We'd love to show you the ropes.
 Click here to read more about the responsiblites of each position.
 You don't need to be an expert we'll train you!